 Always give your landlord a chance to work things out before taking further action.
 Always.

-#5 Maintain a positive mindset
+5. Maintain a good mindset

 Your goal in seeking a solution should be to leave both sides feeling good when negotiations wrap up.
 It’s a smart strategy for any negotiation.